BRaVa-genetics/universal-saige/walkthrough/walkthrough.md

 ## Step 0

-To start we must generate the sparse GRM (genetic relatedness matrix) and processed plink files for usage in variance ratio estimation during step 1.
-While this step may take several hours to run it only has to be executed once per biobank.
+To start we must generate the sparse genetic relatedness matrix (GRM) and processed plink files for usage in variance ratio estimation during step 1.
+While this step may take several hours to run, it only has to be executed once per biobank/cohort.
 Step 0 supports (genotype data, plink format), (exome data, vcf format) and (exome data, plink format) as inputs although we reccomend the usage of (genotype, plink format) in order to reduce runtime and maximise the number of independent sites.
-For this step we reccomend using a larger machine - most functions in this step are parallelised across CPU cores and will benefit from high RAM.
+For this step we recommend using a larger machine - most functions in this step are parallelised across CPU cores and will benefit from high RAM.

-To begin clone the latest version of universal-saige
+To begin, clone the latest version of universal-saige
 ```
 git clone git@github.com:BRaVa-genetics/universal-saige.git
 cd universal-saige
 mkdir out in
 ```

-For this walkthrough we will be running step 0 with genotype plink files. sample_ids.txt is a file with newline seperated sample IDs.
+For this walkthrough we will be running step 0 with plink files based on genotype array data. sample_ids.txt is a file with newline seperated sample IDs.
 NOTE: Docker and Singularity require all input files to be within one directory that must not contain any linked files (so no `ln -s` your input files into your dir).
 Currently my directory looks like: